Do you have a fence that’s probably seen better days?

 - no longer have the replacement parts available from the manufacturer

 - exceeded its lifespan

 With more Austin homeowners updating and renovating homes in keeping up to date on design trends, don’t forget about fences.
-Driving around you’ll see many modern homes incorporate designs like horizontal wood fencing.
+As you drive around, you’ll notice that many modern homes feature a horizontal fence in their designs.

 Seeking more privacy?
 A new fence probably makes more sense then.
 Installing additional landscaping can be a potential stopgap however not the most cost-effective and timely solution.